How to connect to Spanish utilities

 If you buy a rural property (finca rústica), there are usually public guarantees of services such as electricity (plus water, sewage, telephone, etc.) and you are not obliged to pay for the installation of electricity lines or transformers, only the connection to your property.

 The cost of electricity connection (acometida) and the installation of a meter is usually between EUR 100 and EUR 300, although it varies considerably depending on the region, power supply and the type of meter installed.
 When you buy a community property, the cost of connection to utility services is included in the price of the property and it is illegal for developers to charge buyers extra for this.
+To reduce your electricity bill, you can check with your provider which are the cheapest times of day to use electricity, for example, see here.

 In an old apartment block there may be a common meter, with the bill that’s shared among the owners according to the size of their apartments.
 It’s obviously better to have your own meter, particularly if you own a holiday home that’s occupied for only a few months of the year.